Solar Panel Cost in Kentucky (2023 Local Savings Guide)

 The federal credit has been around since the early 2000s and was previously set to expire in 2024.
 However, thanks to the Inflation Reduction Act, the credit was renewed in 2022.
 The new rate schedule is as follows:

-Kentucky homeowners typically require a solar system that’s around 11 kilowatts (kW), which is above the national average due to the high rate of energy consumption and electricity rates in the state.2 With the average per-watt cost of solar PV equipment hovering around $2.34 in Kentucky, that means the typical solar customer will see a tax credit of around $7,722.
+Kentucky homeowners typically require a solar system that’s around 11 kilowatts (kW), which is above the national average due to the high rate of energy consumption and electricity rates in the state.2 With the average per-watt cost of solar PV equipment in Kentucky hovering around $2.34, that means the typical solar customer will see a tax credit of around $7,722.

 It’s important to understand the federal credit is not a cash-back incentive, but rather a tax credit.
 The average of $7,722 will get credited to your tax burden for the tax year you installed your system.
 If you don’t owe taxes to the federal government, you won’t be able to take the credit.
 You can, however, take a partial credit and roll over the remaining amount for up to five years.